-Andrews will offer in-person classes in Fall 2022 with some limited remote options via online platforms.
+Andrews will offer in-person classes in spring 2023 with some limited remote options via online platforms.
 For details about specific classes, and whether or not you can take classes remotely, please check with your academic advisor.

 If you are a returning or new graduate international student or a returning undergraduate international student, please contact your academic advisor directly.

-If you are a new Undergraduate international student (i.e., Fall 2022 is your first semester as an Undergraduate student), please reach out to Mr. Aaron Moushon, Explore Andrews Director, at firstname.lastname@example.org as a first step in the registration process.
+If you are a new undergraduate international student (i.e., spring 2023 is your first semester as an undergraduate student), please reach out to Aaron Moushon, director of Undergraduate Education, at firstname.lastname@example.org as a first step in the registration process.

-The Center for Intensive English Programs (CIEP) plans to offer a blend of in-person and online classes in Fall 2022.
+The Center for Intensive English Programs (CIEP) plans to offer a blend of in-person and online classes in spring 2023.
 For more information, please email email@example.com.